tapirintheshell/youlikehitsbot-upgrade/README.md

   Each newly opened YouTube window operates independently, with its own countdown time (as received from YouLikeHits).

 ## Additional Requirement:
-  For proper functioning, this project requires the [Trusted Types Helper](https://greasyfork.org/en/scripts/433051-trusted-types-helper) script (an official Tampermonkey script).
+  For proper functioning, this project requires the <a href="https://greasyfork.org/en/scripts/433051-trusted-types-helper" target="_blank">Trusted Types Helper</a> script (an official Tampermonkey script).

 ## Acknowledgements

-A huge thank you to **gekkedev** for creating the original [YouLikeHits Bot](https://github.com/gekkedev/youlikehitsbot), which served as the basis for this project.
+A huge thank you to **gekkedev** for creating the original <a href="https://github.com/gekkedev/youlikehitsbot" target="_blank">YouLikeHits Bot</a>, which served as the basis for this project.
 Your work has been invaluable in developing this tailored solution for YouLikeHits content management.

 ___

 #### (Latin)
 # YouLikeHits Bot Renovatio

 **Versio: 0.5.1t**

-Hoc opus est *versio modificata* automati originalis **[YouLikeHits Bot](https://github.com/gekkedev/youlikehitsbot)**, ab **gekkedev** creati.
+Hoc opus est *versio modificata* automati originalis <a href="https://github.com/gekkedev/youlikehitsbot" target="_blank">YouLikeHits Bot</a>, ab **gekkedev** creati.
 Ad usum *exclusivum* spectaculorum YouTube in via operis YouLikeHits accommodatum est.

 ## **Facultates**